FatConan/jerzewska/pages/case-studies/eco-friendly-branding.md

 ## 2020 Update:

 Looking at this project from today’s point of view, I would say there is some things that could have been improved.
-Website experience should have been tested but I didn’t had that knowledge or experience at the time.
-I still decided to use this project in my case studies, as it was one of my very first individual, big project that even to this day, still looks very modern and up to date.
+The website experience should have been tested, but I didn’t have that knowledge or experience at the time.
+I still decided to use this project in my case studies, as it was one of my very first individual, and one of my biggest single projects even to this day.
+I think it still looks very modern and up to date.